-Figure 16.
+Figure 11.
 Exposure to sea level rise (SLR) in the City of Esmeraldas (Sierra et al., 2009).

-Figure 17.
-Location of the largest landslide of January 2016 (Image google earth 2017).
+Figure 12.
+Location of the largest landslide of January 2016.

-- 40. The territory is organized into 24 provinces, 221 cantons, and 1,500 rural parishes.
+- 37. The territory is organized into 24 provinces, 221 cantons, and 1,500 rural parishes.
 They are administered in the following way: - Provinces are headed by a prefecto and a provincial council, who are elected by public vote.
 Provincial governments (also called Prefecturas) are responsible for constructing and maintaining the provincial road network, and for environmental management, and the administration of water basins and irrigation systems.
 They also promote farming production. - The cantons are administered by a municipality, headed by an alcalde and a municipal council, who are elected by public vote.
 The municipal government has a set of competences established by law, those relevant to the present project are (i) to prepare and implement the Development and Land Use Plan (PDOT), (ii) to manage and control land use, (iii) to provide public sanitation services (potable water, garbage collection, sewers and drainage), and (iv) to administer civil defence and fire brigades.
 The mayor heads and coordinates the canton's Risk Management Committee (CGR) and the Emergency Operations Committee (COE)25. - The rural parish council (elected by public vote) plan the development and land-use planning of the parish in coordination with the municipal and provincial governments.
-They also encourage citizen organization and the development of community productive activities. - 41.
+They also encourage citizen organization and the development of community productive activities. - 38.
 The city of Esmeraldas is the capital of the Esmeraldas province.
 In 2010, the city had 161,868 people (52.1% women).
 The majority were afro-ecuadorians (56.5%), the second ethnic group were mestizos (37%); indigenous groups constituted 0.7% of the population.
 The local economy is very diverse.
 In the 2010 census, the three main activities were commerce, teaching and agriculture26.
 The city has a major port with cargo, oil and fisheries terminals, and Ecuador's main oil refinery.
 However, the poverty level is high.
 In 2010, 57% of the population had unsatisfied basic needs (NBI) (national 60.1%).
 The access to water, sewage system, electricity and waste disposal was, respectively, 75.3%, 56.6%, 79.5%, and 77.6%.
 Esmeraldas has a major issue of informal and un-planned expansion.
-In 2014, about 70% of the urban area was not in the cadastre. - 42.
+In 2014, about 70% of the urban area was not in the cadastre. - 39.
 Afro-ecuadorians are considered a vulnerable group.
 At the national level, this group has lower development indicators than other ethnic groups (with the exception of indigenous people).
 For example, in 2014 the living conditions survey (ECV) registered for afro-ecuadorians: (i) mean years of schooling 9 years (country level 9.8%), (ii) adult illiterate population ≥15years 7.5% (country level 7.2%), and (iii) functional illiteracy 13.4% (country level 12.7).
-In 2015, the urban survey of employment and unemployment, registered for afro-ecuadorians income poverty 31.6% (country level 23.3%) and NBI poverty 35.8% (country level 32.9%). - 43.
-The city is located on the west bank of the Esmeraldas estuary (Figure 13).
+In 2015, the urban survey of employment and unemployment, registered for afro-ecuadorians income poverty 31.6% (country level 23.3%) and NBI poverty 35.8% (country level 32.9%). - 40.
+The city is located on the west bank of the Esmeraldas estuary (Figure 8).
 The seafront is a sandy beach, and along the riverside there are a series of sedimentary islands that have been heavily intervened.
 The most conspicuous is Luis Vargas Torres island which has been populated by informal un-planned neighbourhoods.
-The island is connected to the east bank of the river and the city by bridges and a main road (Figure 14). - 44.
-In Esmeraldas it exists, the Wildlife Refuge Mangroves of Esmeraldas27 located at the mouth of the Esmeraldas River in the Pacific Ocean, between the city of Esmeraldas and the parish of
+The island is connected to the east bank of the river and the city by bridges and a main road (Figure 9).
+The remnant mangroves located in the northern tip of the island were declared a protected area in 2008 (i.e., Wildlife Refuge Mangroves of Esmeraldas27).